jspahrsummers/the-future-of-reactivecocoa/README.md

 If you just want the rendered slides, check out the PDF.
 Unfortunately, it doesn't include presenters' notes, so you may want to read the raw Markdown.

-A video of this talk, including questions, will be posted online at some point.
+You can see the video of this talk [on YouTube](https://www.youtube.com/watch?v=ICNjRS2X8WM&list=PL0lo9MOBetEEXnrrP5pwZxSkGvaDBGdOC&index=2).
+It may be worth watching, as it includes some discussion that wasn't in the prepared presentation!